jjmontesl/cubesviewer/doc/guide/cubesviewer-model.md

         ...
 ```

 Range Filtering
 ---------------

+**Note:** This feature is temporarily not available, but will be brought back soon.

 CubesViewer has a "Range Filter" option that shows a special cut filter for ranges.
 This can be applied
 to simple dimensions which *keys* are sortable.